heggy231/movieDB-my-favorite-movie-stars/readme.md

 - Then, enter two movie stars names to see who played the most movies.

 - The user sees who won the movie match then the list of movies that favorite movie start played displayed on the screen.

+- To re-play the app, click the "Page Refresh" button on your browser.